fluxninja/aperture/docs/content/get-started/integrations/flow-control/sdk/java/armeria.md

         .setIgnoredPathMatchRegex(true)
 ```

-For more context on using Aperture Armeria Decorators to set Control Points,
+For more context on using Aperture Armeria Decorators to set control points,
 refer to the [example app][armeria-example] available in the repository.

 [armeria-example]: